mietek/pol/README.md

 To type a string is easy.
 Define an entry that uses the descriptor on the stack to set parameters for the TYPE<sub>N</sub> subroutine.

 To move a string is harder, but still easy.
 You have 2 descriptors on the stack: on top a field descriptor; below the string descriptor.
 Set the input and output pointers, and do a character move of length the smaller of the 2 field sizes.
 Space fill the remainder of the destination field.
-Notice that you musn't move more characters than you have, or will fit.
+Notice that you mustn't move more characters than you have, or will fit.
 And of course, string descriptors will rarely have the right size.
 Truncating a string is not an error condition!

 If you can do the above, you can also move one character field to another.
 That is, if you make your character string and field descriptors compatible - which adds to the fun.
 You might want to prevent moving a field to a string, but than who cares.